HaxeFlixel/snippets.haxeflixel.com/_proofs/movement/gravity.md

 seealso: [Movement/Acceleration, Movement/MaxVelocity]
 complexity: 1
 ---
-Gravity can be simulated by setting the y {% api acceleration flixel/FlxObject acceleration %} of a {% api FlxObject flixel/FlxObject %}.
-You can even use {% api maxVelocity flixel/FlxObject maxVelocity %} to set a 'terminal velocity'.
+Gravity can be simulated by setting the y {% api flixel.FlxObject.acceleration %} of a {% api flixel.FlxObject %}.
+You can even use {% api flixel.FlxObject.maxVelocity %} to set a 'terminal velocity'.

 ```haxe
 // object will accelerate downwards by 400 pixels per second